aflores255/SimpleCrowdfund/README.md

-# 🚀 SimpleCrowdfund – A Secure and Refundable Crowdfunding Smart Contract in Solidity
+# 🚀 CrowdfundFactory – Create and Manage Multiple Crowdfund Campaigns

 ## 📌 Description

-**SimpleCrowdfund** is a minimalist, yet powerful Ethereum smart contract designed to bring transparency, fairness, and trust to crowdfunding campaigns.
+**CrowdfundFactory** is a minimal smart contract factory that allows anyone to create multiple, independent instances of the SimpleCrowdfund contract.
+Each campaign created through the factory has its own parameters and logic, while the factory keeps track of all deployments.

+This pattern enables DApps, DAOs, and platforms to programmatically spawn new crowdfunding campaigns with one centralized point of creation.

-🚀 Unlike traditional platforms that rely on intermediaries, **SimpleCrowdfund** runs entirely on-chain — meaning **no platform fees**, **no censorship**, and **guaranteed logic enforcement**.
+🚀 Unlike traditional platforms that rely on intermediaries, **CrowdfundFactory** runs entirely on-chain — meaning **no platform fees**, **no censorship**, and **guaranteed logic enforcement**.
 It’s ideal for startups, creators, communities, or developers looking to raise ETH securely and transparently from supporters.

-Whether you're launching a new idea or backing one, **SimpleCrowdfund** ensures that:
+Whether you're launching a new idea or backing one, **CrowdfundFactory** ensures for every campaign that:
 - 💸 **Funds are only released if the funding goal is reached**, protecting contributors from failed or abandoned projects.
 - 🔁 **Automatic refunds are guaranteed** if the goal isn't met by the deadline — no need to rely on third parties.
 - 🔐 **Security is built-in**, using audited OpenZeppelin libraries and protections like reentrancy guards and strict ownership controls.